Fragjacker/DoW-Mod-Manager/README.md

 -The Mod manager will now only list mods that have the "Playable" flag set to 1.
 -Added a new Button that allows for immediate start of the unmodded Base Soulstorm game.
+-Added a new Label that will display if the Soulstorm.exe has the 4GB Patch (LAA Patch) applied or not.
--Added a new Label that will display if the Game has the 4GB Patch (LAA Patch) applied or not.
+-Added a new Label that will display if the GraphicsConfig.exe has the 4GB Patch (LAA Patch) applied or not.
 -Mod Manager will now update it's mod list once you created a new Merged/altered an existing Mod with the Mod Merger.